 Think of Borneo and images of orangutans, thick jungles, and murky brown rivers filled with crocodiles come to mind.
 But have you ever thought that Borneo is Asia’s biggest, and the world’s third-biggest island?
-If you still have time after following our 2 weeks Borneo itinerary, consider heading to some great Borneo beaches worth exploring
+If you still have time after following our 2 weeks Borneo itinerary and ticking off some of Sabah’s best attractions, consider heading to some great Borneo beaches worth exploring

 READ MORE — Ultimate Borneo Backpacking Guide

 Of course there are.
 This article will point you towards 11 of the best Borneo beaches you shouldn’t miss in Sarawak, Brunei, Sabah, and Kalimantan.

 Some of these beaches offer large, unexplored reefs to engage in some of Borneo’s best diving, and others are just perfect to lay on the sand and wait for a giant turtle to scramble by as it looks for a safe place to lay eggs.
 Please enjoy the show, but never touch them.